Are Medicare premiums tax deductible?

 • To claim the deduction(s), you must itemize your deductions (list each 1 specifically) when you file your taxes.

-• If you have questions about your specific circumstances, seek advice from your personal financial advisor or tax professional.
+• The rules may change over time so if you have questions about your eligibility, ask your personal financial advisor or tax professional.

-If you or your tax professional believe you’re eligible to deduct out-of-pocket medical expenses when you file your taxes, and you itemize your deductions, the following Medicare premiums would qualify:
+If you or your tax professional believe you’re eligible to deduct out-of-pocket medical expenses when you file your taxes, and you itemize your deductions, the following Medicare premiums may be deductible:

 Medicare Part A (hospital) premiums.
 Most people who have worked and paid taxes don’t pay a monthly premium for Part A.